 - Flooring feels appropriate for the property type and price range.

-Flooring may be holding the property back if
+Flooring may be holding the property back if:

 - Damage or wear is visible in the entrances, living areas, or open plan spaces.